Beyond the charedi community

 How will I make friends if I leave the community?

-Mavar can put you in touch with other ex-charedim who have gone through a similar experience.
+Mavar can put you in touch with other ex-charedim and off the derech support groups who have gone through a similar experience.
 It is not an easy journey – it can be stressful and lonely.
 But there are many people around to help and support you.
-Many other charedim have made the journey successfully and Mavar is here to help.
+Many other charedim have made the journey successfully and Mavar is here to assist.
 Your mentor is at the end of a phone.
-The families with whom we can link you will provide you with unquestioning support.
+There are families we can introduce you to who will provide unquestioning support.

 I have a family.
 Will I be able to retain a relationship with my children if I choose to leave the community?